Biometric Search

 Step 1: Collect the user’s biometric data by initiating either a Proof Transaction or a Selfie Transaction.

-Step 2: After the transaction is completed, call the Biometric Search Identify API and provide the Operation Id.
+Step 2: Once the transaction is completed, call the Biometric Search Identify API and provide the Operation ID.

-Step 4a: If an existing account is found, process the returned account identifier according to desired business logic.
+Step 4 (a): If an existing account is found, process the returned account identifier according to the desired business logic.

-Step 4b: If an existing account is not found, proceed with user enrollment as described in Enroll User Credentials from Proof or Enroll User Credentials from Selfie.
+Step 4 (b): If no existing account is found, proceed with user enrollment as described in Enroll User Credentials from Proof or Enroll User Credentials from Selfie.

 Use Case 2: Authenticating a User via 1:N Search